 That’s great!
 Note that since we are in three dimensions now, the hyperplane is a plane parallel to the x axis at a certain z (let’s say z = 1).

 What’s left is mapping it back to two dimensions:

 And there we go!
-Our decision boundary is a circumference of radius 1, which separates both categories using SVM.
+Our decision boundary is a circumference of radius 1, which separates both tags using SVM.
 Check out this 3d visualization to see another example of the same effect: